Ali Rıza Pasha (governor of Baghdad): Governor of Baghdad

+Ali Rıza Pasha had several assistants that he assigned to rule Baghdad.
+Among them were three that were named Ali Agha al-Yasraji, Abd al-Qadir bin Ziyadah al-Mawsili, and Ali Effendi, who was known in Baghdad as Mullah Ali al-Khasi.
+They were noted for never treating Baghdadis well which led to a popular protest led by 'Abd al-Ghani al-Jamil.
+However, Ali Rıza Pasha was able to put down this popular revolution that swept through Baghdad.
+The Pasha was the first Ottoman governor to allow the holding of Husseini mourning councils publicly as shown in 1832 when the governor attended a mourning council for a family of Shi'i Muslim background.

-Ali Rıza Pasha appointed ‘Abdu’L-Wahhab in charge of the city of Baghdad.
+Ali Rıza Pasha appointed ‘Abd al-Wahhab in charge of the city of Baghdad.
 In 1842, after eleven years of governing, Ali Rıza Pasha was replaced by Mehmed Necib Pasha.
 Ali Rıza Pasha was transferred from Baghdad to Syria.

+Personal life

-Ali Rıza Pasha's personality is more of a mystery than his political and military achievements.
+Not much is known about Ali Rıza Pasha's personality unlike his political and military achievements.
 His personality is recounted in a Judeo-Iraqi folksong as very courageous and is even likened to that of a lion, but he was most likely admired by Jews because he replaced Dawud Pasha and redistributed land to people living in Karbala.
-A different account of Ali Rıza Pasha is given by a traveler named J.B.
-Fraser who visit Iraq in the mid-1800s.
+A different account of Ali Rıza Pasha is given by a Scottish traveler named James Baillie Fraser who visit Iraq in the mid-1800s.
 Fraser describes Ali Rıza Pasha as “a fat man about fifty years of age, clad in a fur beneesh, with a fez upon his head.”
 The description of Ali Rıza Pasha continues with Fraser explaining "His mind is not more attractive than the casket which enshrines it.
-He is weak of judgment, infirm of purpose, irresolute in action, gross in his appetites, selfish and avaricious.
+He is weak of judgment, infirm of purpose, irresolute in action, gross in his appetites, selfish and avaricious."